Nazar-04/MOONCO-N-PROJECT/README.md

 ## Getting Started

-Welcome to the VS Code Java world.
-Here is a guideline to help you get started to write Java code in Visual Studio Code.
+Welcome   this Project about understandin how does THE BLOCKCHAIN work this is a simple way to design a BLOCKCHAIN you can copy the code or use the code from the URL in the about section . :)

 ## Folder Structure